regolith-labs/steel/README.md

 ### Entrypoint

 Steel provides a utility function to streamline the program entrypoint.
-Securely parse incoming instruction data and dispatch it to handlers.
+Securely parse incoming instruction data and dispatch it to a handler.

 ```rs
 mod add;